-- To create a knowledge and skills base for progression to Agriculture in year 11 and 12 and then on to university. - To develop skills in working with other people and animals - To develop skills in communication - To develop an appreciation of the resources of Australia
+- To create a skills base for progression to Primary Industries in year 11 and 12 and then to Tafe or employment. - To develop skills in general farm labour - To develop skills in communication, animal production and plant production. - To develop skills in the safe use of machinery.